CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting.md

 ## A very simple example

-If you want to change a profile when a link is clicked, you can use the following code:
+A possibility of the data-script object is to change a profile when a link is clicked.
+This can be used to place an unsubscribe link that when clicked sets a profile setting such that no more newsletters are send.
+To place a link like this you can use the following code:

-    <a href="http://www.example.com" data-script="profile.fields.newsletter = 'no';">click here to unsubscribe</a>
+    <a href="http://www.example.com" data-script="profile.fields.newsletter = 'no';">Click here to unsubscribe</a>

 The above example is a very simple one.
-The data-script is executed when the link is clicked.
+The data-script is executed when the link is clicked and sets the profile field "newsletter" to "no".
+Now the user will be in the system, but not receive any newsletters.

 Before an email is delivered, the data-script is removed from the original code.
 Your receivers therefore do not get to see the script when they open the source code of